Banjer71/mad/README.md

 > Create the CRUD basic functionality ...Create, Read, Update, Delete.

-> Use the node fs module to write and read a file that I will use a temporary database
+> Use the node fs module to write and read a file that I will use as temporary database

 ### Second Step